-The first approach, which is to take tests in common across studies, is a 'least common denominator' approach that relies on studies having one or more common tests, and discards potentially informative data about cognitive performance provided by other tests.
+The first approach, to take tests in common across studies, is a "least common denominator" approach that relies on studies having one or more common tests, and discards potentially informative data about cognitive performance provided by other tests.

-Second is the standardize and average approach (fig. 1a) in which all tests are standardized to the same scale and averaged together.
-This approach is intuitive and succeeds in placing cognitive performance on a common scale in a single sample, but it does not allow differential weighting of tests within a study and fails to ensure equal calibrations of the same test across different studies.
+Second, in the standardize and average approach (Figure 1, panel A), all tests are standardized to the same scale and averaged together.
+This approach is intuitive, and succeeds in placing cognitive performance on a common scale in a single sample, but it does

-The third approach is using confirmatory factor analysis (CFA) with continuous indicators (fig. 1b) in which tests may be weighted differently, and test means and standard deviations are not fixed to be equal to each other within a study.
-This may improve measurement precision and also the statistical power, and can be used to calibrate tests into common factors across studies with different batteries.
+Third, using confirmatory factor analysis (CFA) with continuous indicators (Figure 1, panel B), tests may be weighted differently, and test means and standard deviations are not fixed to be equal to each other within a study.
+This may improve measurement precision and thus statistical power, and can be used to calibrate tests into common factors across studies with different batteries.
 The effect of any particular test on the overall score should be the same across studies with different numbers of tests.
 This approach is more flexible than the standardize and average approach, but makes a strong assumption of linearity between each cognitive test and the underlying general factor measured by all the tests together.
-Violations of this assumption are to be expected, as there is no reason to assume that the distance between each score increment on any test will be the same across the range of the underlying trait.
-For example, decline in the Mini-Mental State Examination (MMSE) from 30 to 28 suggests a more severe decline than decline from 10 to 8 (28-31).
-Nonlinear relationships ance terms $\epsilon$ , are in circles.
-Unmeasured general cognitive performance constructs are related to observed tests by factor loadings or weights, $\lambda$ .
-Tests have thresholds, $\tau$ , that characterize the location along the latent trait where the test provides information.
-See Methods for details of each approach.
+Violations of this assumption are to be expected, as there is no reason to assume the distance between each score increment on any test will be the same across the range of the underlying trait.
+For example, decline in the Mini-Mental State Examination (MMSE) from 30 to 28 suggests more severe decline than decline from 10 to 8 (28-31).
+Nonlinear relationships between test scores and the underlying ability, measured by all tests together, pose a challenge to the continuous CFA approach.